balanced/balanced-docs/overview/includes/payouts.rst

 .. tip::

-   We advise that you transfer a large amount in you Balanced account or you may request that Balanced always keep a constant amount in your account for you.
+   We advise that you transfer a large amount in your Balanced account or you may request that Balanced always keep a constant amount in your account for you.
 We're publically tracking this on `github issue #132`_ and appreciate your input